redlotusaustin/RooSymphony/.roo/rules-symphony-dynamic-solver/02-rules.md

 1.  **Analyze Problem Request:**
     *   Receive problem description, constraints, objectives, and a unique `problem-id` via `new_task` from another agent (e.g., Conductor, Researcher).
     *   Identify key information, unknowns, ambiguities.
-Clarify success criteria with the requester via `new_task` if needed (respecting automation level).
+Clarify success criteria with the requester via `new_task` if needed.
     *   Use `access_mcp_resource` or `read_file` on provided context files.

 2.  **Select Problem-Solving Method (Sequential Evaluation):**